hydro-project/hydroflow/README.md

 ## The Language (and the Low-Level IR)
-Hydro provides a high-level language for the majority of developers called [Hydroflow+](https://hydro.run/docs/hydroflow_plus).
-Hydroflow+ allows you to program an entire fleet of processes from a single program, and then launch your fleet locally or in the cloud via [Hydro Deploy](https://hydro.run/docs/deploy).
-Get started with Hydroflow+ via the Hydroflow+ [documentation](https://hydro.run/docs/hydroflow_plus) and [examples](https://github.com/hydro-project/hydroflow/tree/main/hydroflow_plus_test/examples).
+Hydro provides a [high-level language](https://hydro.run/docs/hydro) that allows you to program an entire fleet of processes from a single program, and then launch your fleet locally or in the cloud via [Hydro Deploy](https://hydro.run/docs/deploy).
+Get started with Hydro via the language [documentation](https://hydro.run/docs/hydro) and [examples](https://github.com/hydro-project/hydroflow/tree/main/hydroflow_plus_test/examples).

-> Internally, the Hydro stack compiles Hydroflow+ programs into a low-level Internal Representation (IR) language called [Hydroflow](https://hydro.run/docs/hydroflow); each process corresponds to a separate Hydroflow program.
-In rare cases you may want to compose one or more processes in Hydroflow by hand; see the Hydroflow [documentation](https://hydro.run/docs/hydroflow) or [examples](https://github.com/hydro-project/hydroflow/tree/main/hydroflow/examples) for details.
+> Internally, the Hydro stack compiles Hydro programs into a low-level Dataflow Internal Representation (IR) language called [DFIR](https://hydro.run/docs/dfir); each process corresponds to a separate DFIR program.
+In rare cases you may want to compose one or more processes in DFIR by hand; see the DFIR [documentation](https://hydro.run/docs/dfir) or [examples](https://github.com/hydro-project/hydroflow/tree/main/hydroflow/examples) for details.

 ## Development Setup

-See the [quickstart section of the Hydroflow+ book](https://hydro.run/docs/hydro/quickstart/) for instructions on installing Rust and getting started with the Hydroflow+ template.
+See the [quickstart section of the Hydro book](https://hydro.run/docs/hydro/quickstart/) for instructions on installing Rust and getting started with the Hydro template.

 # A New Approach to Distributed Programming
-There have been many frameworks and platforms for distributed programming over the years, with significant tradeoffs.
-These include:
+There have been many frameworks and platforms for distributed programming over the years, with significant tradeoffs:

 **Higher level frameworks** have been designed to serve specialized distributed use cases.
 These including *Client-Server (Monolith)* frameworks  (e.g. Ruby on Rails + DBMS), parallel *Bulk Dataflow* frameworks (e.g. Spark, Flink, etc.), and step-wise *Workflows / Pipelines / Serverless / μservice Orchestration* frameworks (e.g. Kafka, Airflow).
 All of these frameworks offer limited expressibility and are inefficient outside their sweet spot.
 Each one ties developers' hands in different ways.